JanSchwegler/kiweb/index.md

 [Link in new Tab](radiohead/){:target="_blank"}

 TODO:
-- change text to mouse: while on audioplayer -> text only visible on the vinyl
 - Change redirect.html location
-- bug: switch audio -> reset rotation animation not working
 - create and rotate vinyl background layer
+- When start playing audio -> update text to scrubb me
+- Track amount of bars and set a specific timeout on loading animation

 -->